amorabryan/rc-0523-ext-code-solutions/react-design/react-design-notes.md

 - What are the phases in the React design process?

+1. Initialization - the main component is being created with its initial state and props.
+2. Mounting - the component is added to the DOM and rendered.
+3. Updating - the component re-renders when its props or states change.
+4. Unmounting - the component is removed from the DOM

 - How does data flow in React?

+  The data flows from parent to child, or unidirectional data flow.
+The data transfer cannot go from child to parent.

 - How can children components modify state in their parents?

+  We can set the parent state from the children component in function components by passing the state handle function as a prop of the child component.

 ## Notes